Photos by Scott Lynch

 Where to Eat in Brooklyn This Week

 Keeping up with the culinary action in Brooklyn is almost futile.
-Even with our help, there aren’t nearly enough meals or minutes in the day to hit them all, which is why we’ve been trying something new these last few weeks, sending some suggested destinations directly to your inbox, so you always know where to eat no matter which corner of Kings County you find yourself exploring.
+Even with our help, there aren’t nearly enough meals or minutes in the day to hit them all, which is why we’ve been trying something new these last few weeks, sending some suggested destinations directly to your inbox, so you always know where to eat, no matter which corner of Kings County you might be exploring.

 Photo by Scott Lynch